RichardScottOZ/Comic-Analysis/README.md

 - See Comix repo
 - the code in detections_2000ad are adaptations of the similarly named functions in CoMix/detections to just be inference and not worry about evalutions of models
 - https://github.com/emanuelevivoli/CoMix/tree/main/benchmarks/detections
+- refer there for details, but basically

+- install pytorch as per pytorch site instructions
+- using CUDA 11.8 so far